One Blue Child

 - Paperback£24.99(9781503602458)

 Radical changes in our understanding of health and healthcare are reshaping twenty-first-century personhood.
-In the last few years, there has been a great influx of public policy and biometric technologies targeted at engaging individuals in their own health, increasing personal responsibility, and encouraging people to "self-manage" their own care.
+In recent years, there has been a significant influx of public policy and biometric technologies aimed at engaging individuals in their own health.
+This shift emphasizes increasing personal responsibility and encourages people to take charge of their own care through self-management.

 "Surprising, subtle, and sophisticated, One Blue Child exemplifies ethnographic and comparative inquiry at its best.
 Susanna Trnka's focus on situated and strategic social action – ranging from children and parents to clinicians and activists and across sites as diverse as spas, clinics, and private homes – provides a convincing case for policy as ongoing, often contested practice." -- Don Brenneis * University of California, Santa Cruz *